grnet/synnefo/docs/index.rst

 Contact
 =======

-You can contact the Synnefo team at: synnefo@lists.grnet.gr
+You can contact the Synnefo team at the following mailing lists:

+ * Users list: synnefo@googlegroups.com
+ * Developers list: synnefo-devel@googlegroups.com

 Indices and tables
 ==================